ONSITE ADVANCED STEM CELL LABORATORY

-About the Lab Scientist
+About the Stem cell laboratory Scientist

 Mike Duncan, PhD is a trained biochemist/cell biologist with over 15 years of laboratory and research experience studying the role of extracellular matrix in health and disease.
 He conducted his graduate studies at The University of North Carolina at Chapel Hill and completed a research fellowship at Harvard Medical School.
 Dr. Duncan has focused his career on conducting medical research, developing collaborative relationships, and science communication.
 He brings a combination of technical expertise and scientific insights that serve to enhance the iOBX experience.

 Dr. Duncan is also a passionate educator, having taught and trained students from secondary school through graduate/medical school.
 Explaining concepts in stem cell biology in a clinical setting requires clarity, enthusiasm, and the ability to make connections.
 Dr. Duncan has a unique ability to present these concepts in a clear and engaging manner.
 Dr. Duncan is available for consultation regarding how we process stem cells and participates in our onsite educational seminar.